About Us

 The members are the governing body of the Amigo Club.
 Management of the Club is facilitated by a Board of Directors (BOD) that meets once/month to discuss Club business.
 The BOD is comprised of officers that are nominated and elected by the membership and that serve two-year terms.

-President – Jaegar (Jay) Tapp.
+Jaegar (Jay) Tapp — President.
 Jay has lived in Ashland since 2000 and is currently a business and management consultant in the fiber broadband Internet, publishing and urgent care industries.
 He has been a board member for the local Kids Unlimited program and helped found “Ink Out”.
 Jay has been involved with the Amigo Club for many years and has visited Guanajuato dozens of times since the sister city and Amistad relationships were conceived 50+ years ago.
 He is excited to help the Amigo Club advance its mission and, of course, work with his mother, Señora Chela.

-Guanajuato Liaison – Señora Chela Tapp-Kocks.
-Amigo Club visionary, Señora Chela is the driving force, aided by the club’s board of directors and general membership, that has kept Ashland-Guanajuato Sister City relations vibrant for >54 years.
+Señora Chela Tapp-Kocks — Guanajuato Liaison.
+Amigo Club visionary Señora Chela is the driving force, aided by the club’s board of directors and general membership, that has kept Ashland-Guanajuato Sister City relations vibrant for nearly 60 years.
 As a Southern Oregon University (SOU) professor, she led a small group that inspired both cities and their universities to formalize relations in 1969.
-She travels at least once a year as Amigo Club liaison director to Guanajuato.
+She travels at least once a year as Amigo Club liaison director to Guanajuato and she maintains continual contact with dignitaries there.
 In 1994 she became the only foreigner to receive Guanajuato’s annual “El Pípila de Plata” award, normally given each year to a Guanajuato citizen for “friendship and service” to the city.
-In January 2024, she received SOU’s highest honor—the President’s Metal.
+In January 2024, she received SOU’s highest honor—the President’s Metal (https://ashlandamigoclub.org/senora-chela-grace-tapp-kocks-receives-sou-presidents-medal/).

-Housing Coordinator – Marina Kendig.
+Marina Kendig — Board Member at Large.
 Marina has been active with the Amistad Program and the Amigo Club since 1991.
-Marina taught Spanish at SOU for 12 years; during this time she worked closely with SOU and Guanajuato students who participated in the Amistad exchange program.
+Marina taught Spanish at SOU for 12 years.
+During this time she worked closely with SOU and Guanajuato students who participated in the Amistad exchange program.
+As a native of Guatemala, Marine has continued to bring cultural awareness that helps support the Amigo Club’s mission.

-Immediate past 501(C)3 and Grants Coordinator Kernan Turner.
+Kernan Turner — Immediate past 501(C)3 and Grants Coordinator/Historian/Entre Amigos columnist.
 Kernan joined the Amigo Club shortly after moving to Ashland following nearly 30 years living and working as an editor/reporter and bureau chief for The Associated Press in Latin American countries, Spain, and the U.S. Commonwealth of Puerto Rico.
 He has also served as the club’s historian and guided the committee that established tax-exempt status for the club’s support of Sister City relations.
-He writes the “Entre Amigos” column for the Ashland News.
+He initiated the “Entre Amigos” column to provide the local community with information about the Amigo Club’s sister-city activities and wrote the monthly column from 2015–2024 for the Ashland Daily Tidings and, since 2022, for Ashland News.
+Along with Mina, Kernan was honored at the Amigo Club’s December 7th Amigo Mingle event “A Toast to the Turners”.

-Amy Lepon, Brad Hildreth, Glenda Wood, Jay Ach, John Morrison, Marian Telerski, Marty Fabian-Krause, Suzanne Haveman, Tom Lamoree, Josie Wilson.
+Amy Lepon, Brad Hildreth, Jay Ach, Marty Fabian-Krause, Suzanne Haveman, Tom Lamoree, John Enders.

 The history of the Amigo Club is the history of the Sister city relations between Ashland and Guanajuato, Mexico